-The Historic Reference State (1) contains one community phase characterized by mid-statured rhizomatous wheatgrasses, shortgrasses, and mid-statured bunchgrasses.
+The Historic Reference State (1) contains one community phase characterized by mid-statured bunchgrasses.
 This state is considered extinct and is included here for historical reference purposes.
 It evolved under the combined influences of climate, grazing, and fire, with climatic variation having the greatest influence on cover and production.
 In general, this state was resilient to grazing; however, localized areas likely received heavy grazing, which resulted in the species composition shifting to short-statured species.
 Fire most likely resulted in short-term shifts in species composition to more warm-season grasses such as blue grama and fewer cool-season bunchgrasses.

-Community 1.1 Mixedgrass Community
+Community 1.1 Mid-Statured Bunchgrass Community

-The Mixedgrass Community Phase (1.1) was characterized by a predominance of mid-statured rhizomatous wheatgrasses.
-Rhizomatous wheatgrasses were dominantly thickspike wheatgrass (Elymus lanceolatus) in the north and gradually transitioned to western wheatgrass (Pascopyrum smithii) in the south as conditions became warmer and drier.
-The cool-season, perennial bunchgrass needle and thread (Hesperostipa comata) was common, although not abundant (Coupland, 1950, 1961; Heidel et al., 2000).
-Blue grama (Bouteloua gracilis) and prairie Junegrass (Koeleria macrantha) were the dominant shortgrasses.
-Forbs comprised about 10 percent of the cover and shrubs about 5 percent or less.
+The Mid-Statured Bunchgrass Community Phase (1.1) was characterized by mid-statured bunchgrasses such as bluebunch wheatgrass (Pseudoroegneria spicata), needle and thread (Hesperostipa comata), and plains muhly (Muhlenbergia cuspidata).
+Mid-statured rhizomatous wheatgrasses, such as western wheatgrass (Pascopyrum smithii) occurred at low to moderate cover.
+The predominant shortgrasses were blue grama (Bouteloua gracilis) and prairie Junegrass (Koeleria macrantha).
+Forbs comprised about 10 percent of the cover and shrubs about 1 to 5 percent (Coupland, 1950, 1961).